open-cogsci/sigmund-ai/heymans/static/login.md

 - Upload and download attachments
 - Read more about [what Sigmund can do](/about) and [our terms of service](/terms)

 Sigmund requires a subscription (€9 /month).
 You can subscribe after signing in.
 A variety of international payment methods are available.
 Subscribing is easy and secure.

+If you need a custom subscription, such as an invoiced subscription for multiple individuals or a longer period, contact [professional@cogsci.nl](mailto:professional@cogsci.nl).

 <a id="sign-in-button" class="link-button" onclick="signin()">
     <i class="fas fa-sign-in-alt"></i> Sign in with your forum account